 What’s in our groundwater?

-The unsung heroes of our groundwater system – bacteria that filter out contaminants and tiny invertebrates that keep the bacteria in balance – are helping researchers measure the health of freshwater ecosystems.
+The unsung heroes of our groundwater system – bacteria that remove contaminants and tiny invertebrates that keep the bacteria in balance – are helping researchers assess the health of freshwater ecosystems.

 Led by NIWA’s Dr Graham Fenwick and ESR’s Dr Louise Weaver, this ground-breaking research project is sampling biofilm bacteria and invertebrates to evaluate measures of biodiversity and indicators of ecosystem health using traditional and genetic information.